 Government-wide and fund financial statements: The government-wide financial statements (i.e., the Statement of Net Position and the Statement of Activities) report information on all of the non-fiduciary activities of the City.
-For the most part, the effect of interfund activity has been removed from these statements.
+As a general rule, the effect of inter-fund activity has been eliminated from the government-wide financial statements.
+Exceptions to this general rule are charges between the City's proprietary functions and various other functions of the government.
+Elimination of these charges would distort the direct costs and program revenues reported for the various functions concerned.
 Governmental activities, which normally are supported by taxes and intergovernmental revenues, are reported separately from business-type activities, which rely to a significant extent for support on fees and charges for services.